A-Soltani255/Kubespray/README.md

    - Registry / repository endpoints
    to match your organisation’s standards and security policies.

+6. For advanced scenarios:
+   - Use **Issue #2** if you need to change image pull policy / remove `AlwaysPullImages` safely
+   - Use **Issue #3** if you want to drive Kubespray re-applies via GitLab CI/CD pipelines

 ---

 ## Using this in a portfolio / LinkedIn context